fastai/course20/docs/start_sagemaker.md

 <img alt="selectfastaikernel" src="/docs/images/sagemaker/selectkernel.png" class="screenshot">

-If you do not see the option fastai then the libraries and dependencies have not yet finished installing.
+If you do not see the option fastai, then the libraries and dependencies have not yet finished installing.
 Wait up to 10 min for this to complete, refresh the page and try to select the fastai kernel.

 ### Shutting down your instance